tradermade/python-FIX-Demo-Client/README.md

 To connect to the TraderMade FIX connection, you would need to have a FIX Trial.
 You can start this by [requesting a FIX account](https://tradermade.com/signup).

-Once you log in to the [Dashboard](https://tradermade.com/login), you can get your config file and save it in the root directory alongside your Dockerfile.
+Once you log in to the [Dashboard](https://tradermade.com/login), you can get your config file and use it to amend your .env file.

 ### Docker Compose Manager